30463 - MIND AND SOCIETY: INTRO TO COGNITIVE SCIENCES

 Go to class group/s: 13

+Cognitive science is the interdisciplinary study of mind and intelligence, embracing philosophy, psychology, artificial intelligence, neuroscience, linguistics, and anthropology.
 This course integrates insights from cognitive science into models of economic behavior.
-It discusses the limitations of standard economic models and surveys the ways in which psychological experiments have been used to learn about cognition, preferences, and behavior.
-The first part of the course provides an introduction to major theories in cognitive science, with emphasis on the information-processing mechanisms of the mind.
-The second part of the course presents experimental evidence on behavior which is puzzling from the perspective of standard microeconomic theories, and explores how cognitive science can help us to build richer, more realistic models of economic decision making.
+It discusses the limitations of standard economic models and surveys the ways in which laboratory experiments have been used to learn about cognition, preferences, and behavior.
+The first part of the course provides an introduction to major themes in cognitive science, with emphasis on the information-processing mechanisms of the mind.
+The remainder of the course presents experimental evidence on behavior which is puzzling from the perspective of standard microeconomic theories, and explores how psychology and neuroscience can help us to build richer, more realistic models of economic decision making.

 - Describe well established theories in cognitive science.